-The report noted that its findings this year coincide with the beginning of a so-called ‘Decade of Action and Delivery for Sustainable Development,’ a high-level U.N. initiative that calls on all nations and people to raise their ambitions, accelerate progress and, ultimately, bring real results.
+The report noted that its findings this year coincide with the beginning of a so-called “Decade of Action and Delivery for Sustainable Development,” a high-level U.N. initiative calling on nations to raise ambitions, accelerate progress and, ultimately, bring real results.

 “The findings show many areas where UNECE countries have achieved good progress as well as those where the region is not yet advancing at the speed or scale required and where decisive action is needed to accelerate progress,” the report says.

 UNECE was set up in 1947 by the U.N.
 Economic and Social Council as one of the world body’s five regional commissions.
 The others are the Economic Commission for Africa (ECA); Economic and Social Commission for Asia and the Pacific (ESCAP); Economic Commission for Latin America and the Caribbean (ECLAC); and Economic and Social Commission for Western Asia (ESCWA).

 Only ten countries within UNECE — Canada, Estonia, Finland, Iceland, Ireland, Norway, Portugal, Spain, Sweden and the United States — had levels of air pollution with fine particulate matter below the World Health Organization’s recommended limit.

 — UNECE (@UNECE) March 17, 2020

 Aid and disaster risk lagging